garrefa/desafio-ios/README.md

 The app is already localized for en_US and pt-BR.

+There are a couple of TODOs, including the one for fetching the full name from a GitHub user.

 ## Running the project

 This project was built using Xcode 8.2.